kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 Added normalize to our main style.css file, it is an alternative to css resets it adjusts the styles for certain elements, to make your browser more consistent through the browsers.

 Personal note: use it on all projects
-Personal note: to center a DIV ( wdith 100% ta: center)
+Personal note: to center a DIV ( width 100% ta: center)

 **BEM:**